paalja/rsyslogstatus/cert-note.md

 ```

 Generating certificate requests
+- CSR itself is usually created in a Base-64 based PEM (Privacy Enhanced Mail) format.
+- A PEM file is a text file containing one or more items in Base64 ASCII encoding, each with plain-text headers and footers.
 - To create a certificate request (needed when the certificate is issued by another party), run:
 ```
 certtool --generate-request --load-privkey ca-key.pem --outfile request.pem